Lindsay Lohan's Beach Club: Future

-As of June 2019, Lohan had decided to sell the property to cash in on the investment and the beach club in Mykonos was closed.
+As of June 2019, Lohan had decided to sell the property to cash in on her investment and the beach club in Mykonos was closed.
 MTV had reportedly been "trying to make something work" for a second season, but Lohan was not interested at the time.
-Cast member Mike Mulderrig would later reveal in an interview that the series had a five season deal, and filming for the second season was set to start in the summer 2019 but the plans were scrapped after Lohan's decision to sell the club.
+Cast member Mike Mulderrig would later reveal in an interview that the series had a five season deal, and filming for the second season was set to start in the summer of 2019.
+However, those plans were scrapped after Lohan's decision to sell the club.
 The beach club was relocated to Alimos for the 2019 summer season under the name Lohan Seaside, closer to Lohan Nightclub in Athens so they could alternate seasonally, as a message on its official website informed.
 In a statement to Newsday, Lohan said: "The show was moving into a new direction.
 Perhaps not enough drama in my life for [a] reality-TV formula (as that's not where I am in my life).
 As for the club, we are simply moving the focus to a brand-new and exciting location in Athens, and also a new location and partnership to be announced in Mykonos."

-Lohan Seaside was then featured on the twelfth season of The Real Housewives of Atlanta with Panos Spentzos making an appearance.
-In April 2020, Lohan was asked about the status of the series and her clubs, replying: "When we did that show it was really good to tie in with the opening of the beach, we still have two [clubs] in Athens and we've been discussing what's gonna go on in Mykonos... now is not really the time to talk about it [due to COVID-19].
+Lohan Seaside was later featured on the twelfth season of The Real Housewives of Atlanta, with Panos Spentzos making an appearance.
+In April 2020, when Lohan was asked about the status of the series and her clubs, she replied: "When we did that show it was really good to tie in with the opening of the beach, we still have two [clubs] in Athens and we've been discussing what's gonna go on in Mykonos... now is not really the time to talk about it [due to COVID-19].
 But we'll see, I still do have my Lohan clubs, and I still do want to open more [...] so there's all that in discussion."
 The Lohan Beach House Mykonos reopened for the 2020 summer season on July 1, 2020, according to its official website and social media activity, while respecting COVID-19 prevention measures.